DataDog/integrations-core/postgres/README.md

 _Available for Agent versions >6.0_

-PostgreSQL default logging is to `stderr` and logs do not include detailed information.
+PostgreSQL default logging is to `stderr`, and logs do not include detailed information.
 It is recommended to log into a file with additional details specified in the log line prefix.
 Refer to the PostgreSQL [documentation][14] on this topic for additional details.

-1. Logging is configured within the file `/etc/postgresql/<VERSION>/main/postgresql.conf`, for regular log results including statement outputs uncomment the following parameters in the log section:
+1. Logging is configured within the file `/etc/postgresql/<VERSION>/main/postgresql.conf`.
+For regular log results, including statement outputs, uncomment the following parameters in the log section:

    ```conf
      logging_collector = on